caltechlibrary/newt/newt.1.md

 where to find the "routes" CSV file and a list of any POSIX environment variables to import and make available inside the router.

-{app_mame} can be configured via a POSIX environment.
+newt can be configured via a POSIX environment.

 ~~~
 NEWT_PORT="8000"